Itchen Navigation: More Information

 |Expanded and updated version of ‘Lost Canals of England and Wales’ (which does not include the Itchen Navigation); published Oct 1971 ISBN: 978-0715354179.|

-The following is a non-exhaustive list of documents (all but one available on-line) giving more information about various aspects of the Itchen Navigation.
+The following is a non-exhaustive list of free documents giving more information about various aspects of the Itchen Navigation.

 |R G Morris||undated||Bishopstoke Water Meadows||Eastleigh & District Local History Society||A paper explaining how water meadows used to be drowned (or flooded) in late winter near Bishopstoke.|